 Mariela Shaker – Biography

-Mariela Shaker, born 1990 in Aleppo, Syria, started playing the violin at the age of ten when she joined the Arabic Institute of Music in Aleppo (1999).
+Mariela Shaker, born 1990 in Aleppo, Syria, started playing the violin after joining the Arabic Institute of Music in Aleppo 1999.
 She graduated from the institute in 2004 with distinction.
-Mariela has been a very active performer in Syria, and has taken part in many festivals and concerts in Aleppo including a solo violin recital in the Directory of Culture and in the St. Ephrem Syriac Orthodox Cathedral in 2008.
-Mariela has received many accolades in Syria and was invited to participate in the Dubai Arabian Competition and to play with the Emirate’s Youth Symphony Orchestra.
-In 2009, she joined the Syndicate of Artists in Syria.
-Mariela taught the violin for five years at the Arabic Institute of Music.
-In 2011, she auditioned in London, and subsequently received an offer to complete her music studies in the Trinity Laban Conservatoire for Music.
-In 2013, Mariela received a scholarship to attend Monmouth College to study Music Performance for her second Bachelor’s degree.
-She previously received her first Bachelor’s Degree in Business Administration from Aleppo University.
-Prior to just graduating from Monmouth College, Mariela received an honor for Excellence in Music Performance.
-She has also been awarded a full tuition academic scholarship so as to study for her Master’s in Music Performance at DePaul University.
+Mariela was always a very active performer in Syria and has taken part in many festivals and concerts in Aleppo including a solo violin recital in the Directory of Culture and in the St. Ephrem Syriac Orthodox Cathedral in 2008.
+Mariela also has received many accolades while in Syria and was invited to participate in the Dubai Arabian Competition and to play with the Emirate Youth Symphony Orchestra.